joelek/wtf/readme.md

 #### Throws

 The `assert` instance can be use to assert that operations throw errors through its `throws(callback)` method.
-Async callbacks are supported but not required but the method itself need to be awaited.
+Async callbacks are supported but not required but the method itself needs to be awaited.

 ```ts
 import * as wtf from "@joelek/wtf";